 What might a balanced Agni look like?

-Someone with a healthy Agni would have healthy glowing skin, a balanced appetite with symptom free digestion.
+Someone with a healthy Agni would have healthy glowing skin, a balanced appetite with symptom-free digestion.

 They would be attracted to the right foods and assimilate the nutrition from the food which nourishes all of the cells in their body.
 They would have a healthy immune system and a stable weight appropriate for their body type.
 They would be mentally intelligent with clarity and peace of mind.
-They would have a natural joy for life and a positive outlook.
+They would have a natural joy in life and a positive outlook.
 Someone with a healthy Agni is usually living a sattvic lifestyle.

 What might an imbalanced Agni look Like?